Kraken’s Joey Daccord and Panthers’ Matt Kiersted go from Charlotte teammates to opponents

 Lauzon leads the Kraken in penalty minutes.
 He averages 17:23, shy of his career high 18:43 last season when he played on a top pair.

 “He’s played top minutes for us early this year, he played against top lines,” said Kraken assistant coach Jay Leach, who also coached Lauzon in AHL Providence.
 “So he definitely has that ability.
 I think we’re all sort of trying to find what fits and what doesn’t.
 And, you know, I think Jeremy is right in that mix.
 I think the one thing I would say about Lauzy is there’s never ever a question of his desire to be the best and work at it.
 And I put all my money into those guys.
 So he’ll find a very prominent role with us and will be a very, very effective defender like you’ve seen with us here and also with the Bruins.
-It’s just gonna be a matter of time and, and the right fit when we get this thing rolling.”
+It’s just gonna be a matter of time and the right fit when we get this thing rolling.”

 Lauzon has played 32 games and for the most part, been cemented as a part in the lineup.
 Even as Will Borgen has continued to play more, Fleury has become the odd-man out.
 Carson Soucy seized a full-time role after being in that rotation early, too.